jlauman/data_engineering_project_capstone/README.md

 The NOAA storm data is an interesting data set to work with because it contains many different types of storm events including "Debris Flow", "Dust Devil", "Flood", "Hail", "Heavy Rain", "Lightning", "Thunderstorm Wind", "Tornado" and "Waterspout".
-For this project the severity value is calulcated differntly for hail (magnitude is the diameter of the hail), tornado which uses the Fujita "F" scale and other storms which are measured by wind speed.
+For this project the severity value is calculated differently for hail (magnitude is the diameter of the hail), tornado which uses the Fujita "F" scale and other storms which are measured by wind speed.